 - Pause and breathe before eating to allow yourself to transition into mealtime.

-- Taking your time while you eat and properly chew your food
+- Take your time while you eat and properly chew your food.

 - Recognizing your emotions before eating.
 Are you just bored, thirsty, anxious, or actually hungry?